karolinabaran/me/README.md

 - Sass for CSS
 - fonts for the small pictures: Fontello and Font Awesome

-- unfortunatelly, I recommend the visit mainly on Chrome ;)
+- unfortunately, I recommend the visit mainly on Chrome ;)

 https://karolinabaran.github.io/me